SAM-NZ-1127/And101-Project2/README.md

 ## Notes

 Through this project, I gained insights into the process of debugging in Android Studios.
-Additionally, also learned about the Kotlin as a programming language for Android development.
+Additionally, I also learned about Kotlin as a programming language for Android development.

 ## License